-Tank Size And Aquarium Layout
+Tank Size and Aquarium Layout

 Tank size strongly influences the stability of a cichlid aquarium.
 Larger tanks dilute waste more effectively and provide more room for fish to establish territories.